Lailloken/Lailloken-UI/README.md

 # Known issues

+### Misclicking a mod when training the scanner

+In case you misclick when training the scanner, right-click the help button (?) to open the tool's image folder.
+Delete the image file with mismatched icon and name, and re-scan your inventory to initiate training for the specific icon again.

 ### Clicking
 Some mouse drivers/software may cause problems with (hold-)clicking UI elements.
 If issues like these occur on your system, you will have to disable or close your mouse software to continue using this tool.
 <br>